Components, available as an experimental

 1) Creating a property

-To access the properties panel, click on any instance of the component you want to edit.
+To access the properties panel, select any instance of the component you want to edit.

-Then click the “CREATE” button in the properties control panel on the left-hand side:
+Then click the “edit” icon in the properties control panel on the left-hand side:

-If there are instances of the component you want to edit on the current page, visit the Components library, hover over the respective component, and click the edit icon.
+If there aren’t any instances of the component you want to edit on the current page, you can go to the Components library, hover over the respective component, and click the “edit” icon.

 Property types

-Select the type of property you want to create.
+First, select the type of property you want to create:

 We want to expose the heading of our card component, so we select the property type Text